NeoGeographyToolkit/StereoPipeline/docs/tools/corr_eval.rst

     The diameter of the Gaussian convolution kernel for prefilter modes 1 and 2.
 A value of 1.5 works well for ``LoG``, and 25 - 30 is suggested for ``subtracted mean``.

+--sample-rate <integer (default: 1)>
+    Compute the quality image only at one out of this many rows and columns, for speed.
+The output image size does not change.
+To shrink it (say by 2x), run ``gdal_translate -r average -outsize 50% 50% in.tif out.tif``.

 --round-to-int
     Round the disparity to integer and skip interpolation when finding